philid/samesame/README.md

 SameSame
 ====

+Same conditions, Same actions.

 Full year planning application based on past experience records.

-Same conditions, same actions.
 Be inspired or guided by your past experiences (or other people experiences).
+Live experiences, record them and use them to organize your life.